What can you become with a degree from AAEC?

-Agricultural and Applied Economics puts economic and financial theory to work to address business, financial, and social needs.
-The Department of Agricultural and Applied Economics offers students specialized fields of study in:
+The Department of Agricultural and Applied Economics puts economic and financial theory to work to address business, financial, health, and social needs, offering students specialized fields of study in:

 - Agribusiness Management